-To be valid, proxies must be deposited with Equity Transfer and Trust Corporation.
-200 University Avenue, Suite 400, Toronto, Ontario, M5H 4H1, not later than the close of business (Toronto time) on January 29, 2007.
+To be valid, proxies must be deposited with Equity Transfer and Trust Company 200 University Avenue, Suite 400, Toronto, Ontario, M5H 4H1, not later than the close of business (Toronto time) on January 28, 2008.

-A shareholder who has given a proxy has the power to revoke it as to any matter on which a vote shall not already have been cast pursuant to the authority conferred by such proxy and may do so (1) by completing and signing a proxy bearing a later date and depositing it as described above; (2) by depositing an instrument in writing executed by such shareholder or by such shareholder's attorney authorized in writing at the registered office of the Corporation at any time up to and including the last business day preceding the day of the meeting, or any adjournment thereof, at which the proxy is to be used, or (3) in any other manner permitted by law.
+A shareholder who has given a proxy has the power to revoke it as to any matter on which a vote shall not already have been cast pursuant to the authority conferred by such proxy and may do so (1) by completing and signing a proxy bearing a later date and depositing it as described above; (2) by depositing an instrument signed (in writing or by electronic signature) by such shareholder or by such shareholder's attorney authorized in writing at the registered office of the Corporation at any time up to and including the last business day preceding the day of the meeting, or any adjournment thereof, at which the proxy is to be used or with the chair of the meeting at the meeting, or (3) in any other manner permitted by law.